How to use an asthma inhaler

-"The main reason most patients use their inhalers wrong is that no one has shown them the proper technique," says Brian Gelbman, MD, associate clinical professor of medicine at Weill Cornell Medical Center.
+"The main reason most patients use their inhalers wrong is that no one has shown them the proper technique," says Brian Gelbman, MD, associate clinical professor of medicine at Weill Cornell Medical College and New York Presbyterian Hospital in New York City.
 "In our current healthcare environment, many practices can be very busy and may neglect to take the extra few minutes to show patients how to use their inhalers."

 "The risk of using your inhaler wrong is that you won't be receiving the proper dose of your medication and will likely be under-treating your asthma," says Dr. Gelbman.
 "This can ultimately result in unnecessary escalation of care, such as stronger medications with higher risk of side effects or even emergency room visits or hospital stays."

-If you're not sure you're using your inhaler the right way, or just want a refresher course, here's a step-by-step guide to using an inhaler correctly:
+If you're not sure you're using your inhaler the right way, or just want a refresher course, here's a guide to correct usage.

 1. Take off the inhaler's cap.
 Make sure it's clean.